violet012/Step-Forward/README.md

 # Step-Forward
-Website for the U of C club Step Forward
+Website for the club Step Forward